BlockchainCommons/torgap/Docs/FAQ.md

 ### How is Torgap Different from Airgap?

 An Airgap is a divide between two services with no network connection.
-It is usually bridged via the photographing of QR codes or the entry of short lines of text.
+It is usually bridged via the photographing of QR codes or the entry of short lines of text, see [What is QuickConnect](#what-is-quickconnect)?

 A Torgap is a Tor link between two connected nework services, used when an Airgap is impractical.

-### What are the Adventages of the Torgap Architecture?
+### What are the Advantages of the Torgap Architecture?

 The biggest advantage of the Torgap architecture comes from _service anonymity_.
 If you are using the [Gordian system](https://github.com/BlockchainCommons/Gordian), third-party _eavesdroppers_ won't know that you're accessing Bitcoin services such as a full-node or the [Spotbit](https://github.com/BlockchainCommons/spotbit) pricing service.
-This can be critically important in a State that is hostile to digital currencies ... but is important everywhere.
+This can be critically important in a State that is hostile to digital assets ... but is important everywhere.
 That's because many [#SmartCustody Adversaries](https://github.com/BlockchainCommons/SmartCustodyBook) arise from the loss of privacy: if attackers don't know you're using Bitcoin, they often can't steal it from you.
 The _identity pseudonymity_ of the Torgap architecture is an important advantage for the same reason.

 The Torgap architecture is also able to leverage new _security_ in several ways.